IBM/istio101/workshop/exercise-4/README.md

     ```
  The node port in above sample output is `169.60.87.20:31702`.

- 3. Access the Guestbook app by using the node port that you retrieved in the previous step.
+ 3. Make note of the IP and node port that you retrieved in the previous step as it will be used to access the Guestbook app in later parts of the course.
    Example:
    ```
    http://169.60.72.58:31702